nrc-cnrc/gramble/packages/sheets_addon/README.md

 Deploying Gramble to a pre-existing Google Sheet.
 ----------------

-You may want to add Gramble features to a Google Sheet that you've already started, or you want to make a copy of an existing Google sheet (for example, to make a separate version of a project, or make a scratch space to test a new feature).
+You may want to add Gramble features to a Google Sheets workbook that you've already started, or you want to make a copy of an existing workbook (for example, to make a separate version of a project, or make a scratch space to test a new feature).

-When you start a new sheet, then obviously it doesn't have a Gramble features yet, and you'll need to deploy Gramble to it.
-When you make a *copy* a Google Sheet with Gramble in it (i.e., go to the File menu and choose "Make a copy"), the new sheet actually does get a copy of Gramble automatically.
+When you start a new Google Sheets workbook, then obviously it doesn't have a Gramble features yet, and you'll need to deploy Gramble to it.
+When you make a *copy* a workbook with Gramble in it (i.e., go to the File menu and choose "Make a copy"), the new sheet actually does get a copy of Gramble automatically.
 However, this is a new copy of the Gramble code, and if you re-deploy to your original project (in order to update the Gramble code), this new copy will NOT be updated.
-There's a one-to-one relationship between Google Sheets and Google Apps Script project spaces.
+There's a one-to-one relationship between Google Sheets workbooks and Google Apps Script project spaces.

 In either case, clasp doesn't yet know about this new project; it's not yet associated with any directory or metadata on your own computer.
 So we'll have to use the `clasp clone` functionality to associate a new local directory with the project on Google's servers, before deployment.